starkbank/sdk-node/README.md

 ## Installation

-To install the package with pip, run:
+To install the package with npm, run:

 ```sh
 npm install starkbank